-Windows Azure Platform allows .NET developers to stage their applications on top of Microsoft's infrastructure so that any application built with the .NET Framework can live locally, in Microsoft's cloud network, or some combination thereof.
+Windows Azure Platform allows .NET developers to stage their applications on top of in Microsoft's cloud network, or some combination thereof.
 As Microsoft adds enterprise applications to its cloud service portfolio, as it has in the case of SQL Azure (and many other enterprise applications to come), these offerings fall under the rubric of being an SaaS service model.